Moody's keeps UK banks on review for potential cut

 "It will also take into account the ICB proposals, while recognising that the full implications of the proposals and the government's response may not emerge for some time.
 We will fully inform the market at the conclusion of our review," he added.

-Part-nationalised lenders Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L) are part of a clutch of banks and mutually-owned savings firms under review by Moody's, along with the UK arm of Spanish bank Santander (SAN.MC) and Bank of Ireland (BKIR.I).
+Part-nationalised lenders Royal Bank of Scotland and Lloyds are part of a clutch of banks and mutually-owned savings firms under review by Moody's, along with the UK arm of Spanish bank Santander and Bank of Ireland .

 Shares in Britain's top four banks fell sharply on Friday, partly reflecting concerns over the ICB's expected reforms, which are set to hit banks' profits and lead to higher regulatory costs and capital constraints.